Huntario/RSSAnalyzer/README.md

 ---2B Let readers know what they're reading

 -03 front-end design process - Tonie
----4A Started with bootstrap + material custom library
+---3A Started with bootstrap + custom CSS framework for buttons/search

 -04 A demonstration of its functionality - Tonie
----5A show buttons
+---4A show buttons
----5B show score
+---4B show score
----5C show validation (http and if feed is live)
+---4C show validation (http and if feed is live)
----5D show table and graph
+---4D show table and graph

--03 The technologies you used (and briefly how they work) - Hunter
+-05 The technologies you used (and briefly how they work) - Hunter
----3A Explain RSS
+---5A Explain RSS
----3B RSS to JSON api
+---5B RSS to JSON api
----3C Hewelett Packard E Sentiment Analysis API
+---5C Hewelett Packard E Sentiment Analysis API
----3D Chartist
+---5D Chartist

--04 design process
+-06 design process - Hunter
----4B Take RSS link -- pass to RSStoJASON
+---6A Take RSS link -- pass to RSStoJASON
----4C Take returned JSON -- push headlines into an array
+---6B Take returned JSON -- push headlines into an array
----4D Pass in array of headlines -- return setniment analysis
+---6C Pass in array of headlines -- return setniment analysis
----4E Pos sentences, neg, sentences, overal score
+---6D Pos sentences, neg, sentences, overal score
----4F Store object in database w/ source, sentiment score, time, text analyzed (array of headlines)
+---6E Store object in database w/ source, sentiment score, time, text analyzed (array of headlines)
----4G Display scores on table and graph
+---6F Display scores on table and graph

--07 Directions for future development
+-07 Directions for future development - Jason
----6A Compare to outside datapoints (compare stock prices to pos/neg of news outlets)
+---7A Compare to outside datapoints (compare stock prices to pos/neg of news outlets, integrate IBM Watson API)

-TIPS
-- Talking intelligently about tech > doing tech sometimes.

 GOALS
 X - 01.Must uses at least two APIs